Meet Rob Wilson

 Specialties: Fisheries assessments, benthic invertebrate studies, temperature studies and risk management of fish habitat.

 Follow #RiverResearcherRob on Twitter!

-Join us on Twitter @LSRCA starting October 24 … just in time for World Fish Migration Day!
-Rob Wilson, aka #RiverResearcherRob, will share interesting facts about local fish, their habitats and a behind-the-scenes look into his work in the field.
+Join us on Twitter @LSRCA to follow Rob Wilson, aka #RiverResearcherRob, as he shares interesting facts about local fish, their habitats and a behind-the-scenes look into his work in the field.